- This is GLEIF

 He holds MA degrees in political economy from the University of Amsterdam and in law from the Free University in Amsterdam.

-He holds a Master Degree in Information Management and Finance, University of Westminster, London along with a Certified Public Accountants from SOCPA and has also completed many programs and high executive management training programs from IMD and INSEAD.
+Mr. Al-Mubarak holds a Master degree in Information Management and Finance from the University of Westminster, United Kingdom, and is a Certified Public Accountant from SOCPA.
+He holds a Bachelor degree in Accounting from King Saud University, Saudi Arabia.
+He also attended many high executive management training programs such as IMD & INSEAD.

 CEO and Founding Partner: Tahoe Blue Ltd

 Jefferson Braswell is the CEO and Founding Partner at Tahoe Blue Ltd, and has been successfully providing leading-edge business solutions for the financial sector for over 30 years.
 Tahoe Blue Ltd provides advisory and professional services for the design and implementation of risk management systems and enterprise data management solutions for the financial industry.